jadecobra/python_tdd_exercises/source/IndentationError.rst

 Solve the IndentationError in Classes
 -------------------------------------

-let us add more tests, this time to raise indentation errors for `Class <./classes.rst>`_ definitions *noting the difference in spacing*
+add more tests, this time to raise indentation errors for `Class <./classes.rst>`_ definitions *noting the difference in spacing*

 RED: make it fail
 ^^^^^^^^^^^^^^^^^